 - No mechanism for automatically stopping moving elements.

-- The website may have a disrupted headings’ hierarchy.
+- The website may have a disrupted headingsí hierarchy.

-- The downloadable documents made available on the website are not downloading properly in some cases.
+- The downloadable documents made available on the website are not digitally available in most cases.
 Every effort is made to ensure that the files uploaded to the website are available digitally.

 - It is possible to use standard keyboard shortcuts on the website.
 There are no one-letter keyboard shortcuts available.